learningequality/kolibri/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Using the template:

- 1. Leave all headlines in place
+ 1. Replace instructional texts with your own words
- 2. Replace instructional texts with your own words
+ 2. Remove headlines when not applicable
  3. Tick of completed checklist items as you complete them
  4. Feel free to skip checklist items that aren't applicable -->